Diademe/cerialize/README.md

     Serialize(s, () => Test); // {v1: 1, v2: 2, v3: 3}
 }
 ```
-To reset the selective serialization do `SelectiveSerialization()`.
+To reset the selective serialization do a call of `SelectiveSerialization()` without any parameters.

 ## Serialize and deserialize Infinities and NaN
 By default, `JSON.stringify(Number.POSITIVE_INFINITY)` return null.
 But we can provide an helper function that will stringify these numbers (Infinities and NaN) to custom string.
 You can code your own, or use the one provided by this library : `stringifyNumber`.
 The call will be `JSON.stringify(my object with Infinities, stringifyNumber);`